chingchenms/llvm/docs/Coroutines.rst

-Depending on the alignment requirements of the objects in the coroutine frame and/or on the codegen compactness reasons the pointer returned from `coro.init` may be at offset to the %mem% argument.
+Depending on the alignment requirements of the objects in the coroutine frame and/or on the codegen compactness reasons the pointer returned from `coro.init` may be at offset to the `%mem` argument.
 (This could be beneficial if instructions that express relative access to data can be more compactly encoded with small positive and negative offsets).

-Front-end should emit exactly one `coro.init` intrinsic per coroutine.
+Frontend should emit exactly one `coro.init` intrinsic per coroutine.
 It should appear prior to `coro.fork`_ intrinsic.

 .. _coro.delete: